MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1.md

 ## Manual response actions

-Defender for Endpoint includes certain [response actions that can be taken when a device is detected as potentially compromised](respond-machine-alerts.md) or having suspicious content.
-You can also run [response actions on files that are detected as threats](respond-file-alerts.md).
 Manual response actions are actions that your security team can take when threats are detected on endpoints or in files.
+Defender for Endpoint includes certain [manual response actions that can be taken on a device](respond-machine-alerts.md) that is detected as potentially compromised or has suspicious content.
+You can also run [response actions on files](respond-file-alerts.md) that are detected as threats.
+The following table summarizes the manual response actions that are available in Defender for Endpoint Plan 1. <br/><br/>

 | File/Device | Action | Description |
 |:---|:---|:---|